-Figure 23.
-Count of attacking immature P. princeps (near 6th instar) by sequential encounter.
+Figure 16.
+Count of attacking immature Phidippus princeps (near 6th instar) by sequential encounter.
 Spiders were deprived of all prey for at least 5 days prior to these trials.
-Sequential trials involved presentation, as shown above, of either Oncopeltus (7 mm nymphs, Asclepias reared) or the much larger house flies Musca domestica.
+Sequential trials involved presentation, as shown above, of either Oncopeltus (7 mm nymphs, Asclepias reared) or much larger house flies, Musca domestica.
 Group B spiders were offered and fed upon a single Musca on the first day.
 Otherwise all testing for both groups took place on the second day and involved two successive encounters with Oncopeltus within one minute, followed by an encounter with an Oncopeltus one hour later, and then another presentation of a Musca one hour after that.
 All attacked flies were captured and fed upon, and all Oncopeltus were dropped.
-Tendency to attack Oncopelus was significantly reduced for spiders fed a fly on the previous day.
+The tendency to attack Oncopeltus was significantly reduced for spiders that had eaten a fly on the previous day.